apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

 ========

-There are different approaches in the CICE code for representing sea ice rheology and for solving the sea ice momentum equation.
-The viscous-plastic (VP) originally developed by :cite:`Hibler79`, the elastic-viscous-plastic (EVP) :cite:`Hunke97` model represents a modification of the standard viscous-plastic (VP) model for sea ice dynamics.
-The elastic-anisotropic-plastic (EAP) model, on the other hand, explicitly accounts for the observed sub-continuum anisotropy of the sea ice cover :cite:`Wilchinsky06,Weiss09`.
+There are different approaches in the CICE code for representing sea ice rheology and for solving the sea ice momentum equation: the viscous-plastic (VP) rheology :cite:`Hibler79` with an implicit method, the elastic-viscous-plastic (EVP) :cite:`Hunke97` model which represents a modification of the VP model and the elastic-anisotropic-plastic (EAP) model which explicitly accounts for the sub-continuum anisotropy of the sea ice cover :cite:`Wilchinsky06,Weiss09`.
 If ``kdyn`` = 1 in the namelist then the EVP model is used (module **ice\_dyn\_evp.F90**), while ``kdyn`` = 2 is associated with the EAP